Resources & downloads

 If your device is incompatible, you’ll need to upgrade.

 • 3G-only devices won’t be able to make any calls, including 111, after the shutdown.
 It’s critical to check and update or upgrade your device so you can contact emergency services.
-FREE-TXT ‘3G’ to 550 to check you can stay connected.
+FREE-TXT ‘3G’ to 550 to check.

 • Yes, recycle your old phone for free with RE:MOBILE.
 Learn more: www.remobile.org.nz